atharvbadekar/Sentiment_Analysis/README.md

 ## Technologies and Tools Used

 - **Python**: The primary programming language for the entire project.
-- **NLTK: NLP libraries for advanced text processing and analysis.
+- **NLTK**: NLP libraries for advanced text processing and analysis.
 - **Amazon Reviews Dataset**: A carefully curated dataset used for model training and testing.

 ## Project Impact and Future Scope